This is a brief guide to getting started with UXCam.

 The network bandwidth of a session is dependent on device size and the length of the recording.

-An average 1-minute recording on a Pixel takes 300KB data, slightly higher for games.
+An average 1-minute recording of a session takes 300KB data, slightly higher for games.

 What can I find out using UXCam?